lparandl/ML992/README.md

 ( Regularization parameter equal to `1E5` and kernel type `rbf`.)

 ## Note:
 Further work is to implement the [`NBSVM`](https://github.com/sidaw/nbsvm) model.
 According to the [article](https://github.com/sidaw/nbsvm/blob/master/wang12simple.pdf), performance can reach state of the art with higher accuracy.

+This project is a part of MSc Machine Learning Course consisting of two phases.
+[Source Page](https://github.com/HamedBabaei/ML992)